 It’s no secret that MBAs, particularly those in Europe, are turning to careers in tech over the traditional routes of consulting and finance.
 But those that do choose to stick in finance are seeing a revival of fortunes.

-In the US, particularly at schools with historical ties to the financial sector, demand remains robust.
-At NY Stern, for example, 27% of the class of 2014 went into investment banking.
-At Wharton, 35.5% of last year’s class went into financial services, down from 38.5% the previous year and 14% went into investment banking.
+In the US, particularly at schools with historical ties to the financial sector, demand remains robust – albeit on a downward keel.
+At NY Stern, for example, 24% of the class of 2015 went into investment banking.
+At Wharton, 38.4% of last year’s class went into financial services, up from from 35% the previous year and 14.4% went into investment banking.

 “The number of people being hired by the investment banks each year is in the early teens, it’s incredibly competitive and most being hired go through the formal associate programmes still,” says Bland.

-“Financial markets are more connected than ever and the broad technical knowledge that the CFA gives will undoubtedly help with career progression,” says Mehta.
+“Financial markets are more connected than ever and the broad technical knowledge that the CFA gives will undoubtedly help with career progression,” adds Mehta.